TheThingsNetwork/docs/doc/content/lorawan/eirp-and-erp/_index.md

 ERP (dBm) = 16 -2.15 = 13.85 dBm

 ## dBm to watts conversion

+EIRP or ERP values can be converted to watts (W) or milliwatts (mW), for example,  EIRP 16 dBm is equivalent to 40 mW.

-Read the section **Rule of 10s and 3s** in our guide [dB, dBm, dBi and dBd](../db-dbm-dbi-dbd/) to learn how to convert dBm to watts (W).
+Read the section **Rule of 10s and 3s** in our guide [dB, dBm, dBi and dBd](../db-dbm-dbi-dbd/) to learn how to convert dBm to watts or milliwatts.

-If you want to quickly convert dBm to watts without calculating by hand, an online tool is available at [RapidTables](https://www.rapidtables.com/convert/power/dBm_to_Watt.html)
+If you want to quickly convert dBm to watts or milliwatts without calculating by hand, an online tool is available at [RapidTables](https://www.rapidtables.com/convert/power/dBm_to_Watt.html)

+## Regulations

+The maximum transmission power of a gateway or an end device is region specific and is regulated by the respective regulatory authorities.
+For example, in Europe, it is 25 mW ERP (+16 dBm EIRP) and is regulated by ETSI (European Telecommunications Standards Institute).

+Read the [LoRaWAN® Regional Parameters 1.0.3](https://lora-alliance.org/wp-content/uploads/2021/05/RP002-1.0.3-FINAL-1.pdf) to find the maximum allowed EIRP in other regions.

+Adjust the following parameters to prevent EIRP/ERP/milliwatts thresholds from being exceeded.
+- Transmitter output power
+- Cable and connector attenuation
+- Antenna gain